dsbb-finddx/intro/README.md

 Change...

-Make a more detailed subscription of the README file :)
+Make a more detailed description of the README file :)